Health Insurance in Spain for Expats (2026 Guide): Cost, Coverage & Visa Requirements

 - Ambulance services

-Repatriation coverage is strongly recommended for expats living abroad.
+Repatriation coverage is strongly recommended.

-Seniors & Pre-Existing Conditions
+Health Insurance in Spain for Seniors & Pre-Existing Conditions

 Insurers assess: